rocwg/note-kotlin/docs/itBook/KinA/01-Kotlin-what-and-why.md

 Something that may stand out to you is Kotlin's support for nullable types, which lets you write more reliable programs by detecting possible null pointer exceptions at compile time, rather than experience them in the form of crashes at runtime.
 We'll come back to nullable types later in 7 and discuss them in detail in 7, where we'll also contrast them with other approaches for null values you might be familiar with.
 Kotlin's type system also has first-class support for function types.
 To see what this is about, let's look at the main ideas of functional programming and see how it's supported in Kotlin.

-### 1.2.3 Combining functional and object-oriented makes Kotlin safe and flexible
+### 1.2.3 <u>函数式 & 面向对象</u><ShowS>`Combining functional and object-oriented makes Kotlin safe and flexible`</ShowS>

-As a multi-paradigm programming language, Kotlin combines the object- oriented approach with the functional programming style.
+As a multi-paradigm programming language, Kotlin combines the object-oriented approach with the functional programming style.
 The key concepts of functional programming are as follows:

 - First-class functions—You work with functions (pieces of behavior) as values.
 You can store them in variables, pass them as parameters, or return them from other functions.
 - Immutability—You work with immutable objects, which guarantees that their state can't change after their creation.